HubReb/mmt_foil_exp/results.md

     * terrain: dark blue left to the stick
     * de: red hotspot on the bottom on the left side of the girl
     * jeux (games): light blue left of the stick on the bottom
+* 20
+    * une: blue to yellow on the images left edge (height of girl's neck) dark blue 1 cm lower, dark blue on girl's elbow of arm holding stick
+    * jeune: light blue on girl's face, dark blue on background left of girl's holding arm
+    * fille: light blue to yellow on girl's face, dark blue on background left of girl's holding arm
+    * tient: red hotspot on girl's face
+    * un: dark blue on girl's elbow of arm holding stick, blue to yellow on bottom left corner and dark yellow 1 cm above that
+    * gros: yellow above girl's head, dark blue on background left of girl's holding arm
+    * bàton:dark blue above girl's head, dark blue on background left of girl's holding arm
+    * en: yellow to red hotspot on girl's face
+    * jouant: ligh blue to yellow to red hotspot on girl's face, dark blue on background left of girl's holding arm

 * heatmaps mostly differ in the value of attentions
     * exception is complete model: attention is transfered from right side of image to left side